bituann/flexisaf-backend/README.md

 Assuming you made a mistake while naming a branch — it could be a typo, a miscommunication — you'd definitely appreciate a way to fix that mistake.
 Fortunately, git comes with a command for renaming branches.
 The command is `git branch --move <oldbranchname> <newbranchname>`.

 The command above renames the branch locally, but if the branch also exists on a server elsewhere (which, it most likely does), then you'd need a two sets of commands to change the version on the server.
 The commands are:
-  - `git push --set-upstream origin newbranchname`, followed by
+  * `git push --set-upstream origin newbranchname`, followed by
-  - `git push origin --delete oldbranchname`
+  * `git push origin --delete oldbranchname`

 ## Creating Pull Requests
 Pull requests are made when you want to work on a project that isn't yours, or a repository that you don't have write permissions for.
 It's a request made for the owner of the repository, or a contributor to merge your branch with the main branch.
 If you don't have write permission, the owner will first pull your branch into the repository(if you don't have write permission), before merging it with the main branch.

 If you have write permission, pull requests can be made on github through the following steps:
-* Go to the main repository page
+1. Go to the main repository page
-* Switch to the branch that contains your commits
+2. Switch to the branch that contains your commits
-* Click on the "Pull request" tab
+3. Click on the **Pull request** tab
-* Click on "New Pull Request"
+4. Click on **New Pull Request**
-* Set "base branch" to the branch you want your changes to be merged into
+5. Set **base branch** to the branch you want your changes to be merged into
-* Set "compare branch" to the branch that contains your changes
+6. Set **compare branch** to the branch that contains your changes
-* Type a title and description for the pull request
+7. Type a title and description for the pull request
-* Click "Create Pull Request"
+8. Click **Create Pull Request**

 If you don't have write permission, then you'd have to make a fork of the repository (a copy of that repository but with full control given to you).
 After that, make your changes, commit them, push to the repository on GitHub, then proceed with the following steps:

-* Go to the main repository page
+1. Go to the main repository page
-* Click on the "Pull request" tab
+2. Click on the **Pull request** tab
-* Click on "New Pull Request"
+3. Click on **New Pull Request**
-* On the page that appears, click "Compare across fork"
+4. On the page that appears, click **Compare across fork**
-* Set "base branch" to the repository you want to merge into
+5. Set the **base branch** section to the repository you want to merge into
-* Set "head fork" to the your forked repository (and the branch) in which you made the changes
+6. Set the **head fork** to the your forked repository (and the branch) in which you made the changes
-* Type in a title and description for the pull request
+7. Type in a title and description for the pull request
-* Click "Create Pull Request"
+8. Click **Create Pull Request**

 ## Reviewing and Merging Pull Requests
+### Reviewing Pull Requests
+To review a pull request, follow the steps below:
+1. On the main repository page, click on the **Pull Requests** tab
+2. On the page that shows up, click on the request you'd like to review
+3. Click on **Files Changed** tab.
+You can filter the files to show only the files you want to review
+4. To add a comment, hover over the line of code in question, and click on the blue **+** icon that appears.
+To add a coment to multiple lines, you can use two ways:
+   * Click and hold the line number of the first line, and drag it down to the last line, then click the **+** button
+   * Click and hold the blue **+** button at the first line, then drag to the last line
+5. Type your comment
+6. Click **Start a review** if that's the first review, or click **Add review comment** if the review is already in progress
+7. Click **Viewed** on the top right of the file you just viewed to mark it as viewed
+8. On the **Files Changed** tab inside the **Pull Requests** tab, click **Review Changes**
+9. Summarize a feedback in a comment
+10. Select the type of review (**Comment**, **Approve**, **Request Changes**)
+11. Click **Submit Review**
+### Merging Pull Requests
+The steps below indicate how to merge pull requests:
+1. Click on **Pull Requests** in the main repository page, then **Files Changed**
+2. Click on the pull request you'd like to merge
+3. Scroll to the bottom of the pull request and select one of **Merge Pull Request**, **Squash and Merge**, **Rebase and Merge**
+4. Type a commit message, or accept the default if prompted
+5. Click **Confirm Merge**, **Confirm Squash and Merge**, or **Confirm Rebase and Merge**, depending on the option selected in step 3
+6. Delete the branch, if tou wish.

-## Reverting Pull Request
+## Reverting Pull Requests
 Reverting a pull request creates a pull request which will undo the merge commit of the original pull request.
 If you want to revert a pull, request for whatever reason, then follow the steps outlined.
 It is important to state that you need write permission on the repository before you can revert a pull request.
 If you don't have such permission, you'd need to ask the repository administrator for write permmision.
 With that out of the way, the steps are:
-* In the main repository, click on "Pull Requests" tab
+1. In the main repository, click on **Pull Requests** tab
-* Select the pull request you'd like to revert from the list it presents
+2. Select the pull request you'd like to revert from the list it presents
-* Click "Revert", which can be found near the bottom of the pull request
+3. Click **Revert**, which can be found near the bottom of the pull request
-* Merge the resulting pull request
+4. Merge the resulting pull request